 When COVID struck India millions were immediately out of work.
 The impact is still being felt in devastating ways.
 Families have been unemployed for months, they have sold what meager possessions they had, but for many, the cash has simply run out.
 They are day workers.
 If they don’t work today they have no income.
 They can’t buy food.
 Family cupboards are bare.

-Over 4,500 free food parcels have been provided between March and October 2021 and the plan is to keep providing these because children need food.
+Over 7,000 free food parcels have been provided between March and October 2022 in India.
+As the need for direct COVID support declines we will consider aid to people who continue to suffer from the long term impact of COVID because children need food.
 Families come to one of our seven food distribution centers to receive this free care weekly.